Real tennis: Balls

-Despite trials by Dunlop to introduce machine-made balls in the 1970's, almost all balls are entirely hand made by club professionals.
-The inner core of a ball can last several years, but the cover needs to be replaced every two to three weeks, depending on usage.
-Balls are produced in sets of around 60 balls and kept and maintained by clubs.
+Despite trials by Dunlop to introduce machine-made balls in the 1970s, almost all balls are entirely hand made by club professionals.
+The inner core of a ball can last several years, but the cover must be replaced every two to three weeks, depending on usage.
+Balls are produced in sets of around 60 and hand-sewn by the professional at each club.
 They are not available for purchase by the general public.
 Balls are stored in a wicker or plastic basket placed in a hole in the floor underneath the net.
 A trough under the net allows balls hit into the net to roll into the basket.
-The entire basket of balls is tipped into a tray in the dedans prior to play to reduce time spent fetching balls.
-As such, ball kids are not required in real tennis.
+The entire basket of balls is tipped into a tray in the dedans prior to play to reduce time spent fetching balls; ball boys are not required in real tennis.

 Rackets

+The spellings racket and racquet are both used by different sources.

 The 27 in short, asymmetrical racquets are made of wood and use very tight nylon strings to cope with the heavy balls.
-The racquet oval is shaped to make it easier to strike balls close to the floor or in corners, and to facilitate a fast shot with a low trajectory that is difficult for an opponent to return.
+The racquet is oval-shaped to make it easier to strike balls close to the floor or in corners, and to facilitate a fast shot with a low trajectory that is difficult for an opponent to return.
 However, the rackets have a small sweet spot, which discourages a large swing in a shot and emphasises accuracy.
 Rackets are made of a combination of ash, hickory, vulcanized fibre and willow.
 Gut strings have now entirely been replaced by nylon, allowing strings to be tighter.
 Rackets are laminated, with improvements in epoxy resulting in stronger, sturdier rackets which last longer and have changed the game to be faster and more hard hitting.

 Most of the rackets in the world are produced by Grays of Cambridge, based in Cambridge in the United Kingdom.
 Companies that have previously produced real tennis rackets include Dunlop, Slazenger and Gold Leaf Athletics.
 The introduction of graphite rackets in lawn tennis has reduced the demand for wooden rackets of any sport, resulting in the larger companies leaving the industry.